 ● What is your ownership approach to growth and profit?
 Are you aggressive about growth or not?
 Do you have certain expectations for profit?
 Do you expect distributions for owners?
 Do you expect profits to be invested in the business?

 ● How do we make decisions as an ownership group?
 Do we have a board of advisers or directors?
 Do we have a family council?
 Do we vote on decisions?
 Does the majority stockholder make all decisions?

-What needs to happen in the next three years?
-In order to be on track for your 10 year plan, what needs to happen in the next three years?
+What is our plan?
+In order to be on track for your 10 year plan, what needs to happen in the next:

-What issues will get in the way of accomplishing this plan?
-All families, businesses and ownership groups have issues.
+What do we need to solve to make sure this is all true?
+All families, businesses and ownership groups have issues they need to solve.
 Write them down and find a systematic way to work through them.